 iWeb uses essentially the same trading platform as its parent companies, Halifax and Lloyds.
 The platform is significantly more modern than the rest of the iWeb site, which is good.

 Our iWeb share dealing review found that the main features of the iWeb trading platform are the Shares and Funds Centres.
 These include screeners that enable you to search for potential investments.
-This isn’t generally necessary for shares, as you should approach iWeb with a good idea of what individual shares you want to trade already in mind.
+This isn’t generally necessary for shares, as you should approach iWeb with an idea of what individual shares you want to trade already in mind.
 However, it can be very useful for choosing mutual funds, ETFs, and investment trusts.

 For these fund-style assets, iWeb’s screener offers quite a few parameters.
 Most notably, you can search funds by the investment firm that owns the fund, by the risk rating and performance values that Morningstar assigns to the funds, and by the market sector that the fund covers.
 You can also filter out high-fee mutual funds in order to keep the cost of your long-term investments low.